 Cuyahoga Valley National Park, Ohio

 Cuyahoga Valley National Park is among America’s smallest but most beautiful parks.
 The park stretches across various regions, including Cleveland, Akron, and surrounding areas.
 The 33,000 acre park includes several lakes, miles of water trails, and hundreds of roads parallel with the Ohio River.

-The park offers visitors a variety of recreational opportunities such as walking, bicycling, boating, and horseback riding.
+Once you’re out of the car, the park offers visitors a variety of outdoor recreational opportunities such as walking, bicycling, boating, and horseback riding.

 There are two ways to enter the park, by using the Ohio Turnpike or the I-271 northbound out of downtown Cleveland.